intuit/Trapheus/README.md

 <p align="center"><img src="screenshots/Trapheus.gif?raw=true"/></p>

 > Still facing an issue?
-Check the [Issues](https://github.com/intuit/Trapheus/issues) section or open a new issue or join me live in [Discord](https://discord.gg/mxBwDZH3Mr)
+Check the [Issues](https://github.com/intuit/Trapheus/issues) section or open a new issue

 The above will setup a CFT in your AWS account with the name provided during installation.